About SPC Courses

 - Internships, practica, clinical experiences and study abroad courses with numbers other than those ranging from 900-999.

-- Applied courses in the performing arts (Art, Dance, Interior Design, Music and Theater) and skills courses in Criminal Justice are not guaranteed as transferable.
+- G. Applied courses in the performing arts (Art, Dance, Interior Design, Music, and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed as transferable.
+These courses need evidence of achievement (e.g., portfolio, audition, interview, etc.).

 Courses at Nonregionally Accredited Institutions